wellpro-paul/med-interviewer/readme.md

 - Domain-specific prompt/rules for medical best practices (e.g., only consider biological relatives for family history, clarify ambiguous answers, etc.)
 - Guided by questions from a source questionnaire (FHIR, Markdown, or PDF)
 - **Navigation tabs always match the current page, even after programmatic navigation.**
+- **Progress indicator (spinner and message) on Import page for long-running tasks (e.g., PDF to FHIR conversion).**
+- **The current question and answer input are always visible (sticky at the bottom) on the Chat page, while chat history is scrollable.**
+- **Custom favicon and app icons for all platforms; browser tab displays "Intake Interviewer."**

 - **LLM prompts are now loaded from editable text files in `public/prompts/`** (for conversion, FHIR export, conversational phrasing, and full interview flow).
 See below for details.